ProjectOpenOrbit/do-swf-decryptor/README.md

 It will spit out a lengthy description how to use the tool and which parameters to specify.

+Note: You can pass arguments to the application like this: `gradle run --args "<ARGUMENTS GO HERE>"`

 You cannot create a jar yet.
 We are working on that.